 Other than that, there were no issues with Frase.
 It was easy to include the related keyword variations it provided, and the suggestions made sense to me.

 I found inserting images in SEOReviewTools’ content editor quite frustrating, as you can’t copy and paste.
 You have to go through the menu, select “insert”, and go from there.

 There were a few inconsistencies.
 Here are the two that caused the most trouble and score changes.

 SEOReviewTools told me to add my focus keyword into the first paragraph.
-When I implemented the change, SurferSEO let me know that I am over-optimizing for this keyword.
+When I implemented the change, SurferSEO let me know that I was over-optimizing for this keyword.
 When I removed it in other places (all were in H2s), the SurferSEO score dropped.

 Yoast recommended using the target keyphrase at least 9 times, while SurferSEO and SEOReviewTools suggested using it less often.

 Since Semrush and Yoast are my top choices, I prioritized those recommendations.